 To clean your turntable, use a carbon fiber brush to remove dust and debris from the record and the turntable’s surface.
 Use a stylus cleaner to clean the needle or stylus.

 These are just a few of the most frequently asked questions about turntables under $300.
-With a little research and careful consideration, you can find the perfect turntable for your needs and budget.
+With careful consideration, you can find the perfect turntable for your needs and budget.